 Did you know that without collagen, our body would be but a mass of shapeless tissues?
-In fact, collagen plays a major role in how most of our body’s structures work.
+In fact, collagen plays a major role in how most of our body’s structures work and on joint health.
 In this post, we cover important information about collagen and its properties.

 Collagen is a protein.
 Its name comes from the Greek “kólla”, which means “glue”.
 Indeed, in our body, collagen allows cohesion of the tissues and organs.
 It also provides hydration, resistance, and flexibility properties.

 Know that there are more than 20 types of collagen in the human body.
 Types I to V represent 99% of all the collagen in the body.
 These different types of collagen are used to make:

 Type I: Bones, tendons, ligaments, skin and several internal organs

 Type II: Cartilage and eye structure

 Type III: Skeletal muscle and blood vessels walls

 Type V: Most connective (supportive) tissues; it is often associated with Type I.